derekyeh0426/CPSC_455_Project/README.md

 Abdurahman (w3q1b) :
 I worked on the frontend and backend but the frontend mostly.
 I set up react-router for the project which I used to implement the Navbar.
 I worked on the AddListing Modal which required setting up image upload from the frontend, I made it robust to the different pitfalls a user might face while filling the form.
 I also implemented the cart system and checkout.
 I worked on some backend endpoints which include getUserById and deleteUserById.
 I also implemented the APIs which would enable the frontend to access the backend APIs.

+Yukie(a9r2b):
+I worked on review ratings and sellers so that user can provide their feedback when they buy items and other users can see it.
+I also work on implementing checkout and cart so that upon intitialization of PayPal payment system, the items reflected in the carts are accurate.
+I also worked on order history so that users can check what they previously ordered in our web-app.

 ------

 ## Project Description (Original Idea)